plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Thorne, J. L., H. Kishino, and I. S. Painter.
 1998.
 Estimating the rate of evolution of the rate of molecular evolution.
 Molecular Biology and Evolution 15: 1647-1657.
 (Correlated relaxed clocks)

+:hibiscus: Tuffley, C., and M. Steel.
+1997.
+Links between maximum likelihood and maximum parsimony under a simple model of substitution.
+Bulletin of Mathematical Biology 59:581-607

 Tuffley C, Steel M. 1998.
 Modeling the covarion hypothesis of nucleotide substitution.
 Math Biosci.
 147:63–91. (covarion model)

 :hibiscus: Van Den Bussche, R., Baker, R., Huelsenbeck, J. P., and Hillis, D. M. 1998.
 [Base compositional bias and phylogenetic analyses: A test of the “flying DNA” hypothesis.](https://doi.org/10.1006/mpev.1998.0531) Molecular Phylogenetics and Evolution, 10(3), 408–416.